Disability Services welcomes and supports students with disabilities, enabling them to pursue their studies in the best possible conditions.

 To provide individualized answers in accordance to your specific needs and in keeping with the law of February 11, 2015, and the university disability charter of 2007 and 2012

-To propose adjustments to study programs
+To propose study accommodations

-To advocate for different human and technical aids
+To recommend different human and technical aids

-To coordinate the implementation of accommodations for testing
+To coordinate the implementation of exam accommodations

 To work in networks (registrar’s offices, faculty, associations, institutional partners, companies, etc.)

 To be part of the University Foundation's projects